JSpaceTeam/js-yang-model/docs/YangAsDataModelLang.md

 - Operational RPCs provided by the micro service to its consumers.
 - Notifications that can be sent by the micro service to subscribers.

-From this YANG model, tools generate both the provider-side and consumer-side code for the REST API of this micro service.
+From this YANG model, tools generate code required to realize the REST API of this micro service.
 This is illustrated in the following architecture diagram from JUNOS IQ architecture document ([iq-platform-architecture-specification](https://junipernetworks.sharepoint.com/teams/cto/JunosIQ/JunosIQArch/docs/iq-platform-architecture-specification---22-dec-2014---v8.docx)):
 ![](https://github.com/JSpaceTeam/JSpaceTeam.github.io/raw/master/images/js-yang-model/DataModelDrivenInterface.png)

 This document focuses more on using YANG for defining the data model of a micro service.
 Aspects related to RPCs and notifications will be dealt with in other documents.